You and I are at the playground with our kids.

 Do you see?

 I know he may sound and walk differently than your child does and yes, he drools.
 Max will probably need me to help answer some questions.
-Maybe you or your child won't understand what he's saying, and I'll translate, or he'll use the speech app on his iPad.
+Perhaps you or your child won't understand what he's saying, and I'll translate, or he'll use the speech app on his iPad.
 I'll have to help him up the jungle gym.

 But still, he's a kid.
 He is not defined by his special needs.
 Other than the visible differences, at heart he is not so different from your child.